Gene Keyes: Education and career

 In 1969, Keyes returned to university, and completed a Bachelor of Arts in 1971 with a Special Major in Government (War-Peace Studies) at Southern Illinois University, Carbondale.
 He wrote the first senior thesis of the President's Scholar Program (on unarmed military forces).
 He stayed at SIU-C for an MA in Government in 1973.

 Keyes had been a fan of legendary architect, futurist, philosopher and designer of the geodesic dome, Buckminster Fuller, since 1961 and he chose Southern Illinois University at Carbondale largely because Fuller was affiliated with its design department.

 One of his interests was Fuller's Dymaxion Map, an attempt to show in a flat projection "all continents uninterrupted and with minimal distortion".
 Keyes viewed geography as a way of illuminating war and his 1973 Master's thesis looked at a conflict between Russia and China over a tiny island on their river border, a conflict that almost led to a nuclear war.
 He called the thesis "Six Principles for a Unified Map System (Applied to the China-Russia Situation)".
 In it Keyes used Fuller's map as the basis of the new system he proposed.

 In 1978 he received his Ph.D. in International Relations from York University in Toronto.

 Upon graduation, Keyes remained in Canada as an Assistant Professor of Political Science at Brandon University, Manitoba from 1979 to 1980 and from 1990 to 1991.
 He taught at St. Thomas University, New Brunswick from 1982 to 1983.
 He also free lanced.
 Keyes kept his U.S. citizenship.

 As a political science professor, Keyes continued to promote the idea of an unarmed military and wrote extensively on the subject.
 He also pursued an interest in the international second language Esperanto and in world map design.

-The Cahill-Keyes Projection
+Cahill-Keyes projection map

 Following his M.A. thesis, Keyes had concluded there were inadequacies with Fuller's map.
 Further studies later in 1973 led him to discover Bernard J.S.
 Cahill's Octahedral Butterfly World Map.
 Created in 1909, Cahill's map had been largely forgotten, but Keyes judged it to be a better map than Fuller's, and he spent much of the next forty years tweaking and improving upon it.